cscart/docs/en/user_guide/orders/actions_on_orders/view_orders.rst

     :align: center
     :alt: Saved searches.

-In the **View orders** section, you can do the following:
+The **View orders** page allows you to:

-* Display a sorted list of all orders in the store or display a filtered list of orders that meets your search pattern only.
+* View all orders in the store, or just the orders that meet your search requirements.

 * View incomplete orders by clicking the gear button and choosing **Incomplete orders**.